agnoster/elekk/readme.md

 Here is what you can do with it currently:

  * Get basic character information from the Armory
 	  * Class
 	  * Level
 	  * Faction
 	  * Race
 	  * Gender
 	  * Achievement Points
 	  * Title
 	  * Armory portrait
  * Search on Wowhead with a simple text query and get
 	  * Internal identifiers for results
 	  * Links back to Wowhead
 	  * Icons (when available)
 	  * Quality (for items)
  * Query achievements
 	  * Get internal identifiers, icons, title and description
 	  * Get the date the character completed the achievement
-  * Currently only supports the Dungeons & Raids category
+	  * Should support all categories now

-To see how all this is done, it's probably best to check the `spec/` directory, which has exhaustive examples of how to use nearly all the APIs, and is likely to be kept more up-to-date than this readme.
+To see how all this is done, it's probably best to check the [`spec/`][2] directory, which has exhaustive examples of how to use nearly all the APIs, and is likely to be kept more up-to-date than this readme.

 Example: